Executive summary

 Mining equities

-Both GDX and GDXJ outperformed gold on the downside — the first month in this cycle where miners demonstrated defensive characteristics.
-This is meaningful.
-At January’s highs, miners were trading at approximately 0.85x NAV against a historical average of 1.2x.
-The March decline compressed NAVs (because the gold price fell) but share prices fell by less, implying the market was already pricing in a correction and views the structural thesis as intact.
+Mining-equity indices declined alongside gold but by less than the metal — the first month in this cycle where the cohort showed defensive characteristics relative to gold spot.
+At January’s highs, the major precious-metals miner cohort traded at approximately 0.85x NAV against a historical average closer to 1.2x.
+The March decline compressed NAVs (because the gold price fell) but share prices fell by less, which suggests the equity market was already pricing in a partial gold-price correction.

-Mid-tier producers with AISC below $1,100/oz remain particularly compelling.
-These companies are generating substantial free cash flow even at $4,670 gold and are using it for share buybacks rather than the empire-building acquisitions that destroyed value in previous cycles.
+Mid-tier producers with AISC below $1,100/oz are generating substantial free cash flow even at $4,670 gold and are returning more of it via buybacks than via acquisitions — a behavioural change relative to earlier cycles, in which value-destructive M&A was common.

 Sister metals